Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 For example, when you ask Siri a question, Siri will ask you if you want to share the question with ChatGPT and then show you the answer.

-ChatGPT is also built into Siri as well as into the writing tools within the system.
+ChatGPT is also integrated into Siri as well as the writing tools within the system.

-Access to ChatGPT is free, there is no need to create an account, and requests and information are not logged.
+Access to ChatGPT is free, no account is required, and requests and information are not logged.

-Additionally, if you have an OpenAI account, you can log in and use the paid features directly.
+Additionally, if you have an OpenAI account, you can log in and use paid features directly.

 ChatGPT and GPT-4o are scheduled to be integrated into iOS 18, iPadOS 18, and macOS Sequoia by the end of 2024.